nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 large, or there are too many duplicates, the system might throw a message asking you to handle it manually without handling it for you.

+Note: The name change is permanant so removing previous interviews will not change back the name.
+That is if both `technical1` and `technical2` exist, deleting `technical1` will not change `technical2` back to `technical1`.

 Duplicate handling:
 * Entering `technical12`, then `technical12` again will result in the 2nd entry being converted to `technical13`.